Meendum Jeano: Plot

 Ravi and Mano have taken over Jeeva's dictatorship and rule the country with his holographic image without public knowledge.
 Since Nila is the most beautiful woman they make her a queen of the new kingdom.
 But Nila is a queen only nominally, Ravi and Mano control the entire government.
 Jeano, the robo pet of Nila, helps her find her husband and with a self learning mechanism reveals many truths about the present situation.
 It learns many things from various authors through a variety of book collections and keeps them in its knowledge base.
-Since its interfering in Ravi and Mano's secret government, they ban all robopets in the country but Jeano finds Nila and tries to help her.
+Since its interfering in Ravi and Mano's secret government, they ban all robopets in the country but Jeaano finds Nila and tries to help her.